miekg/pgo/cmd/pgod/pgod.8.md

 put in `ssh` subdirectory in the top level of your repository.
 The **private** is used in combination with pgoctl(1).

-The generated key can't have a passphrase, to generate use: `ssh-keygen -t rsa -f id_pgo`.
-And copy and commit `id_pgo.pub` to the ssh directory.
+The generated key can't have a passphrase, to generate use: `ssh-keygen -t ed25519 -f ssh/id_pgo`.
+And add and commit `id_pgo.pub`.

 ## Metrics